 - Thyme is a fantastic flavor in this recipe, but rosemary or sage work just as well, so if that's all you have on hand, use it.

-- More vegan recipes for kids here!
+More savory vegan breakfast recipes

 Vegan Hash Brown Casserole